kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 1 - Developing a Successful Acquisition Strategy.md

 ---
 ## Stakeholder Engagement: Capability and Cooperation

 Many of the techniques you are learning in this program will be new territory for your stakeholders.
 Customers, as well as stakeholders in the acquisition review process, may be put off by all these unfamiliar concepts.
-They may be resistant to moving the acquisition forward in accordance with your vision or your team’s vision.
-This has to figure into your acquisition approach.
+They may be resistant to moving the acquisition forward under your vision or your team’s vision.
+This must be factored into your acquisition approach.
 Sometimes, small steps are better than rapid wholesale change.
-Keep as much as you can in familiar territory for these people, and move them in the direction they need to go incrementally.
+Keep as much as possible in familiar territory for these people, and move them incrementally in the direction they need to go.
 Think of it as another aspect of “buy small, miss small.”

-If an organization is just starting to adopt agile processes, it may make more sense to establish a plan to slowly ramp up the organization under the performance of the contract versus jumping right into a two-week development sprint.
+Suppose an organization is just starting to adopt agile processes.
+In that case, it may make more sense to establish a plan to gradually ramp up the organization under the terms of the contract, rather than jumping right into a two-week development sprint.

 We will explore how you can influence your stakeholders and gain their buy-in in the online training later in this iteration.

 ---
 ## Existing Contracts

 What if an existing contract can provide what your agency needs?
 Not every need will, or should, result in a new contract, complete with all the planning, source selection (or J\&A), and review baggage that comes with a new acquisition.
-There might be an agency or interagency digital services contract already in place, and with allowed modifications, it will simplify getting to the proper acquisition solution.
+There may already be an agency or interagency digital services contract in place, with allowed modifications, which will simplify finding the proper acquisition solution.
 Or, it may not.
 Even if a contract can be modified to obtain the product vision, a closer look at the details will help you determine.

 Consider what other agencies are doing: